TIny-Hacker/TIny-Hacker/README.md

 ## Hello!

 I'm TIny_Hacker!
-Most of my projects use a mix of C and eZ80 assembly, though I've messed around with other languages when necessary.
+Most of my projects use a mix of C and eZ80 assembly, though I mess around with other languages when necessary.
 I also have a [YouTube channel](https://youtube.com/tinyhackercalcs/), where I sometimes post videos about calculators.
 Don't look at any of my code because it is absolutely horrible, have fun, and enjoy your stay!

 #### [My Current Calculator Collection](https://my.calcs.quest/u/117?ref=117)